Dynaloo/Sapphire-Pro--Firmware-stock-B01-V2.0.3.A-10204/README.md

 # How to flash the Sapphire Pro Firmware?

-  - Download the Sapphire Pro firmware.
+  - Download all directory "Sapphire-Pro--firmware-stock-B01--V2.0.3.A-10204"
   - Format the SD card (maximum 16GB SD Card).
-  - Unzip the archive
+  - Unzip the archive downloaded
   - Copy the contents to the SD Card.

          * No need to copy "MksWifi.bin" without wifi module